DvideByZer0/portablepipeline/README.md

-# pipedream
+# Tinyp

-Prototype for a pipeline thing
+Prototype for a tiny pipeline thing